-Collective name for a people that once inhabited large parts of western, central and southeastern Europe and Asia Minor.
-The name means "the brave ones", "the sublime ones" or "the high ones", in the Greek they were called "Keltoi", in the Latin "Celtae" or "Galli".
-They came to Palestine and were the ones in the Bible enemies mentioned as "Galatians" Israelites, The Celts were never a united people with top leadership, but consisted of many often rivaling tribes.
-That was z.
-Allobroger, Arverner, Biturigen, Boier, Helvetier, Häduer and Sequaner.
-The in today France living Celtic tribes were collectively referred to as "Gauls".
-The supreme power of the tribes lay with the Equites (knighthood) and the Druids.
-The earliest mention of the Celts took place in the 5th century BC.
-By Herodotus (482-425 BC).
+Collective name for a people who once lived in large parts of Western, Central and Southeastern Europe and Asia Minor.
+The name means "the brave", "the sublime" or "the high", in Greek they were called "Keltoi", in Latin "Celtae" or "Galli".
+They came to Palestine and were the ones in the Bible enemies mentioned as "Galatians" Israelites, However, the Celts were never a closed people with top leadership, but consisted of many tribes, often rivaling one another.
+These were e.g. B. Allobroger, Arverner, Biturigen, Boier, Helvetier, Häduer and Sequaner.
+The one in today France living Celtic tribes were collectively referred to as "Gauls".
+The supreme power among the tribes lay with the Equites (knighthood) and the Druids.
+The earliest mention of the Celts was in the 5th century BC.
+Chr Herodotus (482-425 BC).
 At that time, they began to immigrate to the Italian Po Valley and the Balkans.

-In Italy it came to armed conflicts with the Etruscans, The Celts occupied what is now Lombardy and founded Milan.
-The cities of Paris, London and Budapest also date back to Celtic foundations.
-In 387 BC They also defeated the Romans in the Battle of Allia and plundered Rome.
-From the beginning of the 3rd century BC The Romans extended their dominion to the Celtic populated areas of northern Italy.
-Julius Caesar (100-44 BC) Fights in Gaul led to the complete submission of the Celts and the incorporation of their territory into the Roman Empire as "Gallia cisalpina".
-In the year 16 BC BC, the Romans began with the conquest of the later provinces Noricum (Lower Austria), Pannonia (Hungarian Plain) and Raetia (Alps and Southwest Germany).
-Thus, the remaining Celtic tribes gradually lost their independence.
+In Italy there were armed conflicts with the Etruscans, The Celts occupied what is now Lombardy and founded Milan.
+The cities of Paris, London and Budapest also go back to Celtic foundations.
+In 387 BC They also defeated the Romans in the Battle of Allia and pillaged Rome.
+From the beginning of the 3rd century BC The Romans extended their territory to the Celtic populated areas of northern Italy.
+Julius Caesar's (100-44 BC) fighting in Gaul led to the complete subjugation of the Celts and the incorporation of their territory into the Roman Empire as "Gallia cisalpina".
+In 16 BC The Romans began to conquer the later provinces of Noricum (Lower Austria), Pannonia (Hungarian lowlands) and Raetia (Alps and southwestern Germany).
+As a result, the remaining Celtic tribes gradually lost their independence.
 Many Celts then entered the Roman army as legionaries.

-The Celts had great craft skills in woodworking and metalworking and had a sophisticated culture of art, music and literature.
-However, a Celtic script was never developed, whether or not there was a common language is unclear.
-At their ruling courtyards, wine tasting with rituals played an important role in lavish festivals, as evidenced by many archaeological artefacts from Celtic graves of the 6th century BC.
-Is witnessed.
-There have been many places in Germany and France Kettles, pitchers and craters (for mixing wine with water) found those of the Greeks symposia (Festivals) used vessels closely resemble.
-The best known and biggest find is the famous one Crater of Vix,
+The Celts had great manual skills for wood and metal processing and had a highly developed culture in terms of art, music and literature.
+A Celtic script was never developed, however, it is unclear whether there was a common language.
+At their rulers, wine consumption with rituals played an important role in lavish banquets, which was confirmed by many archaeological artefacts from Celtic tombs of the 6th century BC.
+BC is attested.
+There have been many places in Germany and France Kettles, jugs and craters (for mixing wine with water) found that those of the Greeks symposia (Festagen) similarly used vessels.
+The most famous and greatest find is the famous one Vix crater,

-In contrast to the Romans, however, the Celts drank unmixed wine, which later Roman authors found incomprehensible and uncivilized.
-The historian Livy (59 BC- 17 AD) claims that the wine passion of the Celts was the reason for their invasion in the 4th century BC.
-In the Mediterranean was.
-For some tribes, however, the consumption of wine was forbidden, because people feared for masculinity.
-And the Druids were fundamentally critical of the drink.
-The Celts were probably taught by the Greeks (and later also Romans) who lived in the Gauls Provence in southern France around 600 BC At Massalia (Latin Massilia = Marseille) settled.
-In the rest of Gaul, there were probably only a few viticulture at that time.
+In contrast to the Romans, the Celts drank unmixed wine, which later Roman authors found incomprehensible and uncivilized.
+The historian Livius (59 BC-AD 17) claims that the wine passion of the Celts was the reason for their idea in the 4th century BC.
+BC was in the Mediterranean.
+With some tribes, however, wine consumption was forbidden because of fear of masculinity.
+And the druids were principally critical of the drink.
+The Celts living in Gaul probably learned wine-growing from the Greeks (and later also the Romans), who lived in the Provence in southern France around 600 BC Chr.
+With Massalia (Latin Massilia = Marseille) settled.
+In the rest of Gaul there was probably only occasional viticulture.

-Whether the Celts operated winegrowing before the Greeks is controversial among historians, but close to their many other abilities very likely.
-The Roman scholar Pliny the Elder (23-79) writes in his work "Naturalis Historia" that the Gauls in the vine the art of grafting ( finishing ) dominated.
-Celtic wine culture testify to numerous archeological artifacts in many countries, especially in France.
-For example, there were very old finds in the Austrian communities Stillfried (Lower Austria) and Zagersdorf (Burgenland).
-See also the keywords Ancient wines and Antique grape varieties such as drinking culture,
+Historians are controversial as to whether the Celts were involved in viticulture before the Greeks, but it is very likely that they can be deduced from their many other skills.
+The Roman scholar Pliny the Elder (23-79) writes in his work "Naturalis Historia" that the Gauls on the vine the art of grafting ( finishing ) mastered.
+Celtic wine culture attests to numerous archaeological artifacts in many countries, especially in France.
+There were also very old finds, for example, in the Austrian communities Stillfried (Lower Austria) and Zagersdorf (Burgenland).
+See also under the keywords Ancient wines and Ancient grape varieties such as drinking culture,